davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   <figcaption>Figure 5: State machine with transition probabilities.</figcaption>
 </figure>

+The total number of links on page 1 is 3 so the probability of clicking any one of those links is $1/3$.
 To illustrate this idea further, let's annotate figure 2 with some probabilities.
-In figure 6, we see from these annotations that each link from page 2 has a $1/2$ chance of being clicked.
-The link from page 1 has a 100% chance of being clicked as does the link from page 3:
+In figure 6, we see from these annotations that each link from page 2 has probability $1/2$ of being clicked.
+The link from page 1 has probability 1 (a 100% chance) of being clicked as does the link from page 3:

 <figure>
   \begin{tikzpicture}[->,>=latex',scale=1.5,transform shape]